-The PHBPP works to protect infants from hepatitis B infection by ensuring:
+The goal of the PHBPP is to prevent perinatal transmission of hepatitis B by ensuring:

 - All women receive prenatal testing for hepatitis B infection, with every pregnancy, and all cases are reported to local public health authorities

 - Infants born to mothers with hepatitis B receive the appropriate treatment

 - Exposed infants complete post vaccination testing

 - Close contacts receive screening and vaccination

 - All medically stable infants receive the first dose of hepatitis B immunization within 24 hours of birth

 The following Oregon Revised Statute (ORS) and Oregon Administrative Rule (OAR) support the testing of women during every pregnancy for hepatitis B.

 ORS 433.017 - Test of blood of pregnant woman required.

 OAR 333-019-0036 - Said blood sample be submitted for testing of reportable infectious diseases (including hepatitis B).